gitusp/flyd-react/README.md

 #### Selective Stream

 In the following example, passing `[streamKey]` as deps only reconnects when `streamKey` changes.
-Note that passing `[IDENTICAL]` will cause problems in this case because given that deps, `connect` skips reconnecting to a new stream even when a new `streamKey` is set.
+Note that passing `[]` will cause problems in this case because given that deps, `connect` skips reconnecting to a new stream even when a new `streamKey` is set.

 ```js
 import { connect } from "flyd-react";